By: Marilyn L. Davis

 A positive attitude is as much about being optimistic and hopeful as it is cheerful, and appreciating when others share what’s worked for them with you.

-For The Recovery Process to Work
+How The Recovery Process Works

 “Being grateful does not mean that everything is necessarily good.
 It just means that you can accept it as a gift.” ― Roy T. Bennett